jcaunce/SimplePricingService/README.md

 they like each for `special_price`, however any additional items have `unit_price`.

+I've assumed that the sample data is representative of the general data, so that unit prices, special quantity and special price are all integers.

 ## Installation

 This service runs on Python 3 and Flask.